TigerClips1/JaguarLinux-repo-PS4/README.md

 # you can help via PR to maintain these packages
-that would be helpful becuse making all these PKGBUILD file then compileing would take a long time
+that would be helpful becuse making all these PS4BUILD file then compileing would take a long time